ataiwariskhan/Expanding-NLLB-200-to-Bhili-Fine-Tuning-Meta-s-Multilingual-Model-for-an-Underrepresented-Language/README.md

-# Expanding-NLLB-200-to-Bhili-Fine-Tuning-Meta-s-Multilingual-Model-for-an-Underrepresented-Language
+# **Expanding-NLLB-200-to-Bhili-Fine-Tuning-Meta-s-Multilingual-Model-for-an-Underrepresented-Language**
 Welcome to the Hindi-Bhili Translation Model repository!
-This project focuses on extending Meta's No Language Left Behind (NLLB-200) multilingual translation model to support Bhili, a low-resource language spoken by millions in western India (primarily in Rajasthan, Gujarat, Madhya Pradesh, and Maharashtra).
+This project focuses on extending Meta's No Language Left Behind (NLLB-200) multilingual translation model to support Bhili, a low-resource lan[...]
-As a machine learning researcher specializing in natural language processing (NLP) and neural machine translation (NMT), I've built this based on my extensive work with models like NLLB, mT5, and techniques such as supervised fine-tuning (SFT), direct preference optimization (DPO), and custom tokenization.
-The pipeline includes training a SentencePiece tokenizer on Bhili data, integrating it with NLLB-200's distilled 600M-parameter variant, fine-tuning on a parallel Hindi-Bhili dataset, and evaluating with metrics like BLEU, CHRF2, ROUGE, and METEOR.
+As a machine learning researcher specializing in natural language processing (NLP) and neural machine translation (NMT), I've built this based on my extensive work with models like NLLB, mT5, and tech[...]

 This is version 1.0 of the project.
-Future iterations may incorporate larger datasets, RLHF/DPO for preference optimization, and support for bidirectional translation or additional low-resource languages.
+Future iterations may incorporate larger datasets, RLHF/DPO for preference optimization, and support for bidirectional translation or additional low-resource langua[...]

-Key motivations:
+**Key motivations:**

 Empower underrepresented languages in AI.